aberner6/kadk-data-vis/README.md

 ### Friday March 20 Day 5
 * Focus: drawing with data (3)
 * Lecture:
-    - Review: assignments
+    - Review: confusing code concepts
     - Code: time-based visualisations: bars, paths - arcs, geometry, conditionals, logic
-    - Design: visualisation process, storytelling
-* Exercises:
-    - Code concepts
 * Assignment:
     * Sign up for office hours with me next week.
 Link should work now! https://calendly.com/a-berner/kadk-office-hours
     * Would you be up for doing it in a pair?
 If so, meet together and discuss ideas.